 Recently, on a 19th century baseball mailing list, a request came across for information on any living family members of "Wee Willie" Keeler.

 I've heard the name before, but wasn't readily familiar with him.
-I won't rewrite all of his feats, but he was elected to the National Baseball Hall of Fame in 1939, having played from 1892-1910, with a lifetime batting average of .341 (or .343, or .345, depending on which site you look at).
+I won't rewrite all of his feats, but he was elected to the National Baseball Hall of Fame in 1939, having played from 1892-1910, with a lifetime batting average of

 So, to find if there are any living family members, it makes sense to look at the family.